ALavault/alavault.github.io/pages/about.md

 ![piano](/assets/img/posts/placeholder.png){:class="rounded"}

-Testing.
+I am Antoine Lavault, a research engineer in AI and doing a PhD at Sorbonne Université and IRCAM.

+But I also like music, especially engineering and producing.
+And I want you to follow along with me !

 A few series on music :
-* Simple Music : learn the basics to read and play music
+* Simple Music : learn the basics to read and play music [Ongoing]
-* Simple Guitar : learn the basics of guitar, in a non-classical way
+* Simple Guitar : learn the basics of guitar, in a non-classical way [Ongoing]

-Want to keep in touch ?
+* Simple Writing : write songs with interstings melodies and creative harmony [Soon]
+* Simple Production : learn how to record, mix and master your songs for release [Soon]

+Do you want to talk about your projects ?
+Or just saying hello ?
 Click [here !](mailto:apeiron.prod@gmail.com?subject=[Contact]) to write a mail.